Manquia/Distillery/Control.md

 **Example**: A variable may reference another variable in memory by pointer or reference.
 We may use the operating system to allocate persistent memory often called **heap** allocations.
 ```
-// Example 1
-void DoThingy0()
+void DoThing3()
 {
-  int* myVarPtr = nullptr; // Declare local variable 'myVarPtr' as a pointer to integer that points to 0 address in memory.
+  int* myVarPtr = nullptr;  // Declare local variable 'myVarPtr' as a pointer to an integer that points to address 0 in memory.
   {
-    myVarPtr = new int(1); // Allocate an integer on the heap and assign our pointer with its address.
+    myVarPtr = new int(42); // Allocate an integer on the heap and assign our pointer with its address.
   }
-  *myVarPtr = 2;           // Accessing the interger that 'myVarPtr' is pointing to is fine.
+  *myVarPtr = 69;           // Accessing the interger that 'myVarPtr' is pointing to is fine.

-  // We must explicitly delete the allocation otherwise it will not be cleaned up until the end of the program.
-  // Failures to clean up is called a **memory leak** and can result in severe performance degradation and failure in non-managed programming languages.
+  // We must explicitly return the memory to heap (delete) once we are done with it.
+Otherwise it will not be cleaned up until the end of the program.
+Lossing track of memory is called a memory leak and repeated leaks can result in degraded performance and program failure as resources dwindle.
   delete myVarPtr;

-  // 'myVarPtr' is destroyed before the end of this scope
 }
 ```
+* (extra) In garbage collected languages you can still have memory leaks if two or more objects have cyclical references and it is not detected by the collector.
+In that case be sure to null out the cyclical object references before the objects are let go.

 **Example**: A variable may be declared as a **global** in which case its lifetime matches the program.
 A global variable is created/allocated on program startup and destroyed/cleaned up when the program terminates.
 ```